-- format (str) Percent format in case gamify is False. - steps (int) Number of discrete steps to show between 0% and 100% capacity if gamify is True. - gamify (bool) Measure in hearts (♥) instead of percentages.
-For full hearts battery\full highlighting group is preferred, for empty hearts there is battery\empty. - full\heart (str) Heart displayed for "full" part of battery. - empty\heart (str) Heart displayed for "used" part of battery.
-It is also displayed using another gradient level and highlighting group, so it is OK for it to be the same as full\heart as long as necessary highlighting groups are defined.
+- format (str) Percent format in case gamify is False.
+Format arguments: ac\state which is equal to either online or offline string arguments and capacity which is equal to current battery capacity in interval [0, 100]. - steps (int) Number of discrete steps to show between 0% and 100% capacity if gamify is True. - gamify (bool) Measure in hearts (♥) instead of percentages.
+For full hearts battery\full highlighting group is preferred, for empty hearts there is battery\empty. battery\online or battery\offline group will be used for leading segment containing online or offline argument contents. - full\heart (str) Heart displayed for "full" part of battery. - empty\heart (str) Heart displayed for "used" part of battery.
+It is also displayed using another gradient level and highlighting group, so it is OK for it to be the same as full\heart as long as necessary highlighting groups are defined. - online (str) Symbol used if computer is connected to a power supply. - offline (str) Symbol used if computer is not connected to a power supply.